 Grandparents Can Save In 529s for Grandkids

-Many of the grandparents who own or contribute to an Ohio 529 Plan now may have originally opened an account for their own children.
+Many of the grandparents who own or contribute to an Ohio 529 account now may have originally opened an account for their own children.
 And now, as grandparents, they want to help the next generation reach their higher education goals with Ohio’s 529 Plan.
 These grandparents have seen how well this college savings program has worked through the years and want all their loved ones to reap the same benefits in the future.

 With such a high value placed on education after high school, many grandparents often choose to set up a 529 plan themselves, while others choose to make gift contributions to a grandchild’s existing account.
-Either choice is a great option.
+Either choice is a great option!

 Grandparent-owned 529 account